Hygger Submersible Aquarium Heater 100W · โ˜… 4.4 Best Budget Check price on Amazon →

 Yes for any tank from 15 to 30 gallons.
 The 0.4 degree Fahrenheit accuracy beats most heaters at twice the price, and the external LED display saves you from running a separate thermometer.
 For tanks above 30 gallons step up to the Eheim Jager 200W.

-Hygger is $14 cheaper with an external LED display and a controller-grade 0.4 F accuracy.
+Hygger the price cheaper with an external LED display and a controller-grade 0.4 F accuracy.
 Eheim Jager has a 3-year warranty vs 1 year and a documented 10-year reliability track record.
 Pick Hygger for the budget tank or quarantine tank.
 Pick Eheim Jager for your display tank where reliability matters most.

 Yes.
 During a deliberate water level drop test, the heater triggered the dry-running shutoff within 90 seconds of the water dropping below the minimum line.
 The LED display showed an error code rather than continuing to heat.
 This is the single most important safety feature on a budget heater.